shah-tapan-r/GEGEORGIATECH-tinyml/MULTICLASS_CNN_ALL_OPTIMIZATION_METHODS/README.md

 4. Results

 ## 0 - Upload Models directly to Arduino
-- Go to the folders cnn_fire_detect and cnn_fire_Detect_quant_io.
+- Go to the folders fruit_detect and fruit_Detect_quant_io.
 Both models there have full integer quantization but only the second has input quantization, the first one doesn't.
-- Models are already in their respective folder so you can just go to either cnn_fire_detect(no input-output quantization) or to cnn_fire_Detect_quant_io(with input quantization) and upload the models to the arduino right away.
+- Models are already in their respective folder so you can just go to either fruit_detect(no input-output quantization) or tofruit_Detect_quant_io(with input quantization) and upload the models to the arduino right away.

 ## 1 - End to End walkthrough